cksac/compose-rt/README.md

 A positional memoization runtime similar to Jetpack Compose Runtime.

-# Use cases of compose-rt
+# use cases of compose-rt
 - Declarative GUI
     - https://github.com/cksac/oxui, an experiment GUI framework similar to Flutter
 - Incremental automatic differentiation